 The list of current members is (sorted by last name):

-I recently obtained my PhD in Molecular and Cellular Biology at the University of Rome "Tor Vergata" where my thesis was focused on the desert cyanobacterium Chroococcidiopsis as a model organism to answer astrobiological questions related to the limits of life on Earth and its possibility elsewhere in the Solar System, especially Mars (e.g. by assessing biosignatures degradation in space and Martian simulated environments).
+I obtained my PhD in Molecular and Cellular Biology at the University of Rome "Tor Vergata" focusing on the desert cyanobacterium Chroococcidiopsis as a model organism in two space experiments BOSS and BIOMEX.
+And I am now pursuing my involvement in BIOMEX at the German Aerospace Center (DLR) in Berlin to answer astrobiological questions related to the limits of life on Earth and its possibility elsewhere in the Solar System, especially Mars (e.g. by assessing biosignatures degradation in space and Martian simulated environments).

-I finished my Masters in Molecular and Cellular Biology at the University of Porto, having done the thesis on UV-resistance genes at the Centre for Astrobiology (CAB) in Madrid.
-Since then I have worked at the DLR in Cologne with bacterial spores under simulated space conditions.
-I am now a PhD candidate with focus on microgravity adaptation, who loves Astrobiology, travelling, education and outreach!
+I did my Masters in Molecular and Cellular Biology at the University of Porto, and had the pleasure to do my master thesis on UV-resistance genes at the Centre for Astrobiology (CAB) in Madrid.
+I am now a PhD student at Space Microbiology research group at the German Aerospace Center (DLR) in Cologne, working on the adaptation of Fungi to space conditions and their biotechnological potential for space applications.
+Besides Astrobiology, I love travelling, and I am passionate about education and science outreach!

 I graduated from the University of Belgrade, where I got my Masters degree in Biophysics with focus on bioinformatics.
 Afterwards, I decided to pursue my place in the astrobiological community and enrolled Masters studies in Astronomy, with a thesis addressing the probability of lithopanspermia on habitable exoplanets.
 Still, I consider myself a biologist and am currently looking for a suitable PhD position.
 My interests are biospeleology, deep subsurface environments and handcrafted jewelry.